Homemade Easter Egg Dye Recipe

 - Once your eggs are cool, remove the nylons and any decorations.
 You can rub a small amount of oil or butter on the surface of your dyed eggs to polish them up, as this will make them nice and shiny.

-Depending on the decorations used, the boiled eggs are fine to eat.
+Depending on the decorations used (that is, edible!) and how long you boiled them for, the boiled eggs are fine to eat.
 I recommend storing them in the fridge after boiling if you plan to eat them.

 Mostly we like to place these eggs around the house as part of our Easter decorations, and we don't usually eat them.
 Especially not if we have used leaves from the garden to decorate the eggs.